Last updated on 17 March 2022

 The Computer as an Agent

-This embedded video illustrates Ericsson’s very Weiserian vision of a social web of things.
+This YouTube video illustrates Ericsson’s very Weiserian vision of a social web of things.
 The story’s protagonist is David Ericsson, who has a house in which each appliance is a social actor and expresses “emotion,” not unlike the castle servants in Disney’s Beauty and the Beast.